The title could also be “Is God Bound to Obey Our Decrees and Declarations?” That’s what certain teachers seem to say. Let’s look into this subject.

-The OT prophets merely said, “Thus saith the Lord” or in modern English: “The Lord speaks in this way and this word.”
+The OT prophets merely said, “Thus saith the Lord” or in modern English: “The Lord speaks in this way.”
 They heard from God and spoke.
 They did not control God by decreeing on their own.
 Prophets today have to be careful about speaking their visions and words coming from their own minds and wishful thinking and not God’s words (Jer.
 23:16).

 Human decreeing does not cause nonexistent things to exist